‘Cheki huyu Mathe ananitaka na mi si rika yake!’

 - Once you board a matatu you have no rights.
 You should just sit quietly and wait till you reach your destination.

-- If you want to alight you wake up from your sit and stand by the door minutes before you arrive at your stop.
-This is because the matatu service providers are always in a rush they can’t afford to stop the vehicle for you to make your graceful exit!
+- If you want to alight, you wake up from your sit and stand by the bus door minutes before you arrive at your stop.
+This is because the matatu service providers are always in a rush they can’t afford to stop the vehicle for you to make a graceful exit!

 - Never argue with a makanga.
-They all attend the ‘Matusi School’ and pass with flying colours.
+They all attend the ‘Matusi School’ and passed with flying colours.

 - Step out with your left leg first while alighting.
-(Yes, that’s the right way to alight from a moving vehicle)
+(Yes, that’s the right way to alight from a moving vehicle).
+Always Left Leg First!

 - Always ask for the fare charges before you alight or you may suffer from a wallet shock.